-Signing a document with an electronic signature is usually as easy as opening the document, tapping the screen or clicking a few times, and sending it back.
+Signing a document with an electronic signature is usually as easy as opening it, tapping the screen, or clicking a few times and sending it back.

 There’s no need to get anything shipped, to travel anywhere, or to get witnesses to your signature.
 This is perfect when you have signees located all over the world, like when providing service to international customers or hiring remote employees.

 If anyone wants their lawyer to take a look at the document, it’s as easy as sending the document to their lawyer in an email for review and approval.
 Once approved, the person can easily sign the document.

 All signers need is access to a device with an internet connection and a couple of minutes.

 2. More secure